Documentation Index

 Verify the import

-After accepting changes, allow time for data to be ingested against the new columns.
-Check the import details page to confirm the update completed successfully.If data isn’t appearing after a reasonable period, see Troubleshooting below.
+After accepting, Permutive updates the import’s column mapping and resumes syncing.
+Allow time for data to be ingested against the new columns, then check the import details page to confirm the update completed successfully.If data isn’t appearing after a reasonable period, see Troubleshooting below.

 Troubleshooting